stenson/furniture/README.md

 # furniture

-furniture for programmatic typesetting in drawBot
+Typesetting and layout utilities for drawing and animating in drawBot.